-(available on Amazon or createspace.com)
+(available for pre-order on Amazon & Smashwords)

 Leza’s an unusual young woman, living with, protecting and caring for Zombies.
 In an apocalyptic wasteland where the living are few, she represents a unique hybrid, a living zombie.
 She speaks with the undead and can teach the living how to survive.
 If the humans can only keep from killing her, that is.

 Discovered during a final confrontation between a survivor refuge and an oncoming horde of the undead, Leza saves the day.
 She represents more than just another day of survival, but whether that spells humanity’s rescue or the future of the undead is anyone’s guess.
 She may be humanity’s redemption or their ultimate annihilation.

 The Cuckoo’s Progeny